86 North 3400 West

 The practice of law is more than just appearing in court on behalf of a client.
 While there are many lawyers who argue cases before a judge, there are just as many lawyers who never step foot in a courtroom.
 But whether in or out of court, lawyers spend a great deal of time in an office handling a variety of tasks pertaining to their clients case - such as researching new developments in the law, preparing legal documents, and giving legal advice.

 It depends.
 Attorneys typically charge by the hour, based on their level of experience and other factors, but sometimes they charge a flat fee for certain transactions.
-While a one- or two-hour visit might cost a few hundred dollars (sometimes the first consultation is free), an ongoing legal dispute or issue can cost thousands or tens of thousands of dollars.
+While a one- or two-hour visit might cost a few hundred dollars, an ongoing legal dispute or issue can cost thousands or tens of thousands of dollars.
 On the other hand, some personal injury attorneys don't collect a dime unless you win your case.

 In addition to billable hours, what other costs can lawyer's charge for?